 - Patient registration forms are either mailed or offered online to be filled out before the initial consultation to help expedite the appointment.

 - A copy of the office’s financial policy is also provided beforehand.
 An exact fee quotation requires the doctor’s examination and an evaluation of any X-rays brought or taken.
 A superior dental office will offer a broad range of fees for the procedure(s) in which you are interested.

 - The office informs you that you will be contacted prior to the appointment as a reminder and also to answer any other questions that may arise.

 - The practice’s web address is given for additional information such as a map or driving directions to the office’s location.

 When scheduling the consultation, the more information you can provide about your desires the better.
 For instance, if you have had unsuccessful surgery in the past or a bad experience with a previous periodontist, please inform the staff member.
 This will allow the staff member to ask different questions to personalize your care.
 For example, previous dental records may need to be obtained before your consultation.
 Having this information will help the doctor to decide the right treatment options for you.

 You may be thinking to yourself that this is a lot of information to give and receive before arriving at the office.
-As stated before, you should expect exceptional customer service, and this begins with the initial phone call.
-If the doctor and the staff are not competent and particular about details up front, how competent will they be while treating you?
+As stated before, at Advanced Periodontics you can expect exceptional customer service, and this begins with the initial phone call.
+If the staff are not friendly or cause confusion, Drs.
+Weiss and Evans want to know.

 The initial consultation